-- a) To be listed as a National Approved Dressage Judge at the Medium Elementary or equivalent level (including collection and extension in walk, trot and canter, simple flying changes, half-passes, and shoulder-in lateral work medium paces) and to be familiar with and fully understand the Training Scale as per the Dressage Rules. - b) To have some experience in course evaluation, knowledge of Eventing Risk Management, dispute resolution and disciplinary matters.
+- a) To be listed as a National Approved Dressage Judge at the Medium or equivalent level (including collection and extension in walk, trot and canter, flying changes, half-passes, and shoulder-in) and to be familiar with and fully understand the Training Scale as per the Dressage Rules. - b) To have some experience in course evaluation, knowledge of Eventing Risk Management, dispute resolution and disciplinary matters.